namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/26/23
+- Looking into the frontend work for 2050 in modify ela page - hoping to finish that today

 ### 10/25/23
-- Attempting to fix my local DCDev again - off to not so great start
+- Worked on my broken DCDev - with help from Carol and Sean, got it working finally

 ### 10/24/23
 - Finished up the frontend changes for 2037